amandayu025/KittyMath/README.md

 # KittyMath
-A site where has really basic math lessons, teached by kittens Access using this link: https://amandayu025.github.io/KittyMath/
+A site where has really basic math lessons, teached by kittens <br>
+Access using this link: https://amandayu025.github.io/KittyMath/